jfiguinha/Regards/ReadMe.txt

 //Configuration
 //**************************************************************************

-Works on minimum windows 7 and above, Mac OS X 10.12 and above, Linux Mint 18 or Ubuntu 16.04 x64 and above.
+Works on minimum windows 7 and above, Mac OS X 10.11 and above, Ubuntu 18.04 x64, Linux Arch and above.
 An OpenCL 1.2 compatible device is necessary to use this software.

 //**************************************************************************